 The Community Design for Health and Wellness (CDHW) brings researchers and community partners together to explore and design shared solutions to community-defined problems in health and wellness.
 Led by the Community Design for Health and Wellness Interdisciplinary Research Group (CDHW-IRG), this project aims to advance community-engaged, interdisciplinary research throughout New Jersey aimed at improving health and wellness.

-Through CDHW, the CDHW-IRG seeks to catalyze community-engaged, interdisciplinary, cross-campus research that creates solutions to the gaps, risks, and opportunities for health and wellness that lie at the intersections of population health, personalized medicine, and the evolving communication and information context in New Jersey and beyond.
+The focus is on targeting shared solutions to the gaps, risks, and opportunities for better health that lie at the intersections of population health, personalized medicine, and information and communication as a determinant of health and well-being.